17 Amazing Alternative Uses for Cooking Spray

 Chopping can be a chore when ingredients stick to your knife.
 Use cooking spray on your blade before you tackle your next chop-heavy meal.

-When you’re popping from kernels and not from a microwave bag, use cooking spray to achieve an all-over buttery taste.
+When you’re making popcorn on the stove, use cooking spray to achieve an all-over buttery taste.

 Cooking spray makes it easier to remove squashed bugs and grime from your car’s headlights.